 In the day, the general staff was to acquire, analyze, de-conflict, and internally disseminate incoming information before conducting actions.
 In the SAFe framework, the functions of available staff do not have a direct equivalent.
 Some of the functions are in System Architect/Engineering, Release Train Engineer roles, and the System Team.
 Other functions are replaced by the practice of Scrum of Scrums or Product Owner Sync.
 The function of disseminating and analyzing information is scattered around all SAFe practices.

 Contrary to Napoleonic times, the continuous learning principle encourages learning at all levels, not only at the higher level of the general staff.

 Digital enterprise requires new organizational design, and companies face challenges to embrace new ways of working.
 Digital value delivery demands a paradigm shift, from project-based, top-to-bottom designed, batch-based value delivery to continuous, bottom-up, emergent products.

 A subtle balance should be maintained between agile development methods, traditional activities from enterprise architecture domains, and software architecture.
 There is no single recipe or practice universally applicable to all businesses, as every business context is different.
 At SoftServe, we are running multiple successful product development initiatives using the SAFe methodology.
 Still, any methodology will fail if a business lacks its most valuable capital—human capital.
 Napoléon believed the secret to success in military campaigns was 75% “esprit de corps,” and a mere 25% was devoted to the number of troops and equipment quality.
 200 years after the Grande Armée, the Agile Manifesto stated the following principle:

 Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done.

-Regardless of what your business is doing, motivated individuals are pre-requisite to succeed in a never-ending campaign of a modern economy.
+Regardless of what your business is doing, motivated individuals are a prerequisite to succeed in the neverending campaign of a modern economy.